brisa-build/brisa/docs/03-components-details/03-context.md

 Although in both server and client the context is used exactly the same, the main difference between them is the following:

 In the server-components the `context-provider` is a tag that does not end in the HTML, it is only used so that the rendering from the server knows how to manage the context.
-That is to say, the final HTML would be only the HTML inside AnotherComponent.
+That is to say, the final HTML would be only the HTML inside `AnotherComponent`.

 **Server component:**